dart-archive/pub-dartlang/app/doc/pubspec.markdown

 Sometimes you find yourself working on multiple related packages at the same time.
 Maybe you are hacking on a framework while building an app that uses it.
-In those cases, during development you really want to depend on the "live" local version of that package.
+In those cases, during development you really want to depend on the "live" version of that package on your local file system.
 That way changes in one package are instantly picked up by the one that depends on it.

 To handle that, pub supports *path dependencies*.
-These let you depend on a package on your local file system.

 {% highlight yaml %}
 dependencies: